 The bulk of our users are millennials.
 So 18 to 35 is our sweet spot.
 College students, young professionals, but it really ranges across the board.
 It’s basically anybody that purchases tickets online.
 The process is just so much easier; it’s so much faster.
 It’s better than going to the bus company’s website because we own the user experience and that’s our No. 1 priority.

-I remember we first met at a presentation from DePaul University on trends in intercity bus transportation.
-There was a faction who thought the Megabus system was a fad and that as millennials got older, they would assimilate into the traditional transportation society.
+We met at a presentation from DePaul University on trends in intercity bus transportation.
+There was a faction who thought the Megabus system was a fad and that as millennials got older, they would assimilate into traditional transportation.
 Does that philosophy still exist or is it now a proven concept?

 It’s definitely a proven concept.
 First of all, there have been a lot of bus companies that have launched since Megabus came out with this model.
 Even the traditional carriers like Greyhound have gone more to the technology model.
 They’re very focused on selling tickets online.
 Technology’s not going anywhere.
 So even if hypothetically as millennials get older and maybe buy cars, we see a trend of people of all ages traveling by bus.
 Then there’s generations that come after millennials so there’s always going to be the people that prefer this form of transportation.
 Nobody is going to say one day, “I’m not going to buy my bus ticket online.
 I’d rather go stand in line at a bus station.”
 That’s just not going to happen.